 Tip: Decide when you are going to work sleep into your busy Disney days, and then talk to your kids about it in advance.

+When thinking about how to prepare your kids for Disney World, don’t forget about character interactions.
 Most of the characters that you can meet at Disney World do not talk.
-The exceptions to this are the princesses, a few other “face characters,” such as Aladdin, Alice, and Mary Poppins, and Mickey Mouse in Town Square Theatre.
+The exceptions to this are the princesses, and a few other “face characters,” such as Aladdin, Alice, and Mary Poppins.
 However, when the characters are in shows and parades, they do speak.
 This can be confusing for some younger children.
 To prepare your kids for this, explain to them in advance of your trip that the characters will probably not talk to them when they meet them.
 Tell them that they must save their voices for the shows and parades.
 Most kids will be accept this explanation.
 But, it’s better to do it before you get there than while standing in front of Donald Duck!

 Tip: Explain to your younger children that most of the characters don’t talk during the meet and greets.